Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 Now that we have our safety belt ready (git or version folders) we can start to make changes.

-First change is the structure of your code differently.
+The first change we will make is to how we the structure of your code.
 There are a lot of fancy words for this technique and it can be done with more or less precision and granularity.
 These techniques are commonly referred to as principals and or design patterns.
 As with git this is a huge subject and I will only give you tha most basic introduction.
-If you would like to read more about this look up `Law of Demeter`, `the SOLID pricipals`, and `Ports and Adapters` where the later is the pattern I'll introduce a lite version for you today.
+If you would like to read more about this, look up `Law of Demeter`, `the SOLID pricipals`, and `Ports and Adapters` where the later is the pattern I'll introduce to you, though its a very shortened version of it.

 Many of these patterns are imposed on you if you write in strict functional languages like Haskell.
+So learning new languages usually teach you new ways of ordering problems and code.

 The gist of `Ports and Adapters` is to separate the core logic of your program from the rest of the world.
 The more descriptive way of saying this is: